 CSV Data Source

 You can build REST applications in with connectivity to comma-separated values (CSV) files, tab-separated values (TSV), or other delimited type files.
 You can connect to a file location and read text files with comma, tab, or user-defined column delimiter symbols as tables using this data source.
-With the JDBC driver installed, CSV Files is available as an option in the connection wizard when creating an API.

 You can build REST applications in

 CA Live API Creatorwith connectivity to comma-separated values (CSV) files, tab-separated values (TSV), or other delimited type files.
 You can connect to a file location and read text files with comma, tab, or user-defined column delimiter symbols as tables using this data source.
-With the JDBC driver installed,

-The tables that you create from CSV files are read-only.
+The tables you create from CSV files are read-only.
 All columns are defined as char data type by default.
 Since the tables you create from the CSV data source do not have a primary key, you cannot update them directly.

-For more information about how to create tables in your CSV data source, see Manage Tables in Managed Databases.
+For more information about how to create tables in your data source, see Manage Tables in Managed Databases.

 In this article: